Financial-Times/concept-publisher/README.md

 ### POST /jobs

+* concept: the name of the concept type.
+It's important because there are unusual cases when this name differs from what is in the URL path.
 * url: url to use to get the transformed concept
   * can either be absolute of relative - for relative the base url is the CLUSTER_ROUTER_ADDRESS
   * {url}/__count returns the number of concepts